open-source-lfernandes/spring-secret-starter/README.md

 - HashiCorp Vault
 - Azure Key Vault
 - Google Cloud Secret Manager
+- Secret Cache Provider
+  - Enabling caching of secrets to reduce the number of calls to the secret management service, improving performance and reducing costs.
+  - Enabling caching on startup to preload secrets into the cache, ensuring they are available immediately when the application starts.

 ## Contributing
 We welcome contributions!
 Please follow these steps: